KMER: Move to 940

-Prior to August 2006, KMER operated on 950 kHz with a higher power, 5,000 watts.
-It was formerly a daytimer, signing off at local sunset.
-In order to accommodate nearby KOVO AM 960's move from Provo, Utah to Bluffdale, Utah (which ultimately did not happen), KMER was forced to change its frequency from 950 to 940 and lower its power so as to not interfere with KOVO.
+In 2006, in order to accommodate nearby KOVO AM 960's move from Provo, Utah to Bluffdale, Utah (which ultimately did not happen), KMER was forced to change its frequency from 950 to 940 and lower its power so as to not interfere with KOVO.
 Both stations were at the time owned by Simmons Media.
 KOVO did relocate their towers, however it is unclear if the frequency change was necessary.
+KMER is listed as broadcasting in AM Stereo, or at least did broadcast in stereo.